GuruSR/SmallNTP/README.md

  **tmElements_t tmResults** has the results from above in a format to use in either WatchyRTC or SmallRTC (GuruSR).

  Neither of the two above variables survive a Deep Sleep, do not rely on them after a Deep Sleep.

+How to use in your Watchy.

+`#include <SmallNTP.h>`

+`...`

+`SmallNTP sNTP; // Declare NTP object`

+Start the NTP process with Begin, then use Query in a loop for say 5 seconds to get the response or a timeout (your 5 seconds pass), if the Query is true, store the results from tmResults into RTC.set.
+For TimeZone correction I would recommend including SmallRTC and Olson2POSIX for a complete suite of functionality.